 If a power mobility device is required, it is suggested the client be evaluated during rehabilitation in order to promote increased independence, improved confidence in his/her mobility and to achieve as high a level of independence as possible with the power mobility device.

 The client should be fitted with a power base that can meet various seating, positioning and electronics needs.
 Clients with a high level of injury will require a power positioning system to provide them with the ability to perform independent pressure relief, changes in positioning and gravity assisted positioning.
 Power seating options for this group of individuals are power tilt, power recline, and power tilt and recline.
 Additional options are a power adjustable seat lift, power articulating leg rests and a power articulating foot platform.

 A customized seating system is an important part of helping a client compensate for weakness or lack of muscle control and providing proper support and pressure distribution for the prevention of pressure ulcer development.
 There are also many custom accessories that can be added to the seating system in order to maximize the individual’s independence with Mobility Related Activities of Daily Living (MRADLs).
-Optional LED fender lights on the Q6 Edge® 2.0 and Q6 Edge® HD (standard on the Q6 Edge® Z) help clients see and be seen.
+Optional LED fender lights on the Q6 Edge® 2.0 and Q6 Edge® HD (standard on the Q6 Edge® Z and Edge 3) help clients see and be seen.